 In short, the CV is a single-page summary of your most important experiences and accomplishments.

-Often confused with a CV, a resume is the typical form that is used for job applications.
+Often confused with a CV, a resume is a typical form that is used for job applications.
 It explains your skills and experience, and the main focus is on personal qualifications, such as education and work history.
 A CV, in contrast, is more of a record of accomplishments such as exhibitions, publications, and awards.

 For most situations, a CV is best for an artist, as it conforms to a format that lends itself well to displaying an exhibition history.
 For those unfamiliar with the artist’s CV format, we’re going to break down all of the information that you need and the best techniques for organizing your CV.